h3o66/ts3proxy/README.md

-# TS3Proxy, Modified to run a auto restart service with an auto install script for ease of install on multiple machines.
+# TS3Proxy, Modified to run an auto restart service with an auto install script for ease of install on multiple machines.
 Note only tested on ubuntu 16.04

 ### Auto Install Script